Want to start a food blog but don’t know where to start? That’s how I felt for a long time!

 I have a separate post (click here) with detailed instructions on how to register.
 It’s not hard at all, everyone can do it – even if you don’t have any previous experience.

 Bluehost is a perfect host to start with when you’re not sure where your blog will take you.
 I recommend it, because it’s cheap – just $2.95 per month.

-However, at some point once your traffic is higher, you’ll want to change hosts to get more direct support, better individual server, and many other technical aspects you’ll learn about once you get into professional blogging more.
+However, at some point once your traffic is higher, you’ll want to change hosts to get more direct support, better individual servers, and many other technical aspects you’ll learn about once you get into professional blogging more.

 All my blogs are currently hosted on Agathon and I’ve been very happy with them for over a year now.
-I paid $80 per month through (and that’s still on the cheap side for hosting).
+I paid $80 per month (and that’s still on the cheap side for hosting).
 I tried other pro hosts like Kinsta before, but I thought the support I needed wasn’t worth the price.

 Can I Start a Blog for Free?

 Those of you who want to start a simple blog for friends and family can do it for free at WordPress.com.
 That’s how I started my first blog, but I honestly regret it as it required a lot of switching later.

 WordPress.com doesn’t give you many options when it comes to design, selling adds and the most important thing it doesn’t allow you to attach Google Analytics account that will be important to track your visitors and send your stats to potential sponsors later and track keywords and other tools needed for SEO purposes.